 On top of all that, a lot of the major manufacturers have a similar price point for their sticks.
 Pros use the same major brands, for good reason.
 Other key factors like curve, and whether or not the stick has a low kick point, make a big difference.
 Often times, it depends largely on what type of stick you’ve always used in the past.

-Here are the best hockey sticks of 2021
+Here are the top three hockey sticks that we’d recommend this year.

-- CCM Ribcor Trigger 4 Pro (Best For The Money)
+- CCM Ribcor Trigger 6 Pro (Best Overall)